omur-dalan/worthington-cryo-logger/README.md

 * You should install the Realport Driver to your operating system and make sure that you have a virtual COM port (tty on linux) working.
 To validate the communication, connect to the specific port and send "@03S000000000096" string exactly.
 If you receive a string like "@03R2212201408AB0000001BC1" that means you are good to go.
 (Hint: Putty for Windows or Screen for Linux)

-You can download the realport driver files here : https://hub.digi.com/support/products/realport/?path=/support/asset-collection/connect-sp-os-specific-drivers/
+You can download the realport driver files here : https://hub.digi.com/support/products/realport/?path=/support/asset-collection/connect-sp-os-specific-drivers/ Please refer to the instructions inside the README file which comes with the driver.

 ## Example string received from control unit:
 @03R2212201408AB0000001BC1